 Last night, Uralkhimmash sent on its way two enormous 186 ton-absorbers heading for the gas compressor station “Slavyanskaya” situated over 2.000 km from Yekaterinburg away near the Baltic Sea.
 The station is the starting point of the Nord Stream 2 gas pipeline.

 Each absorber has a height of 19.1 meters and a diameter of 5.8 meters.
-In order to get the specialized platform with 22 axles through the city, some roads were temporarily closed by state police, and power and utility lines were moved.
+In order to get the specialized platform with 22 axles through the city, roads were temporarily closed and power lines were moved.

-First part of the trip of around 400 km goes on the road to Perm, where the absorbers will be reloaded on a barge taking them to the Baltic Sea by waterway.
+First, the journey heads to Perm, where the absorbers will be reloaded on a barge taking them to the Baltic Sea by waterway.

 This is the second and final delivery.
 Two other absorbers were shipped in mid-August.